pu2clr/QN8066/README.md

 2. **PLL Synthesizer**: The phase-locked loop (PLL) synthesizer ensures stable frequency generation and accurate tuning.
 3. **Audio Processing**: Includes both analog and digital audio processing units to enhance sound quality and support various audio formats.
 4. **Power Management**: Advanced power management features optimize power consumption, making the QN8066 ideal for portable applications.

-#### Applications

-- **Portable Radios**: Due to its compact size and low power consumption, the QN8066 is ideal for portable radio applications.
-- **Automotive Systems**: The high sensitivity and DSP capabilities make it suitable for in-car entertainment systems.
-- **Multimedia Devices**: Compatible with a variety of audio sources, the QN8066 can be integrated into multimedia devices requiring FM reception and transmission capabilities.